 Whether your visit is temporary or long-term, we hope you’ll enjoy all of the things our installation and the local area have to offer.

 On a final note, the installation command team asks all Fort Lee visitors to exercise caution as they travel throughout post.
 Slow down, especially around any marching troop formations, construction sites and housing areas.
 Be aware also that the installation prohibits the use of handheld electronic devices while operating a vehicle as a safety precaution.

 The U.S. Army Garrison, Fort Lee Command Team

-Melissa Magowan, Deputy to the Commander
+Mr. Patrick "MAC" MacKenzie, Deputy to the Commander

 Command Sgt.
 Maj.
 Vittorio F. DeSouza, Garrison CSM